subosito/flutter-action/README.md

 >
 > Using `flutter-version-file` requires [`yq`](https://github.com/mikefarah/yq),
 > which is not pre-installed in `windows` runners.
 Fortunately, since version
-> 2.18.0, this action installs `yq` automatically, so no action is required from
+> 2.18.0, this action installs `yq` automatically if `flutter-version-file`
-> you.
+> is specified, so no action is required from you.

 ### Use latest release for particular channel